The Science Called Listology

 • A Narratological Approach to Lists in Detective Fiction [9].

-Moreover, there is a blog on the Internet that is named after the new science: https://listology.blog/.
+There is a site on the Internet that is named after the new science: https://listology.blog/.
 It is led by Eva von Contzen.
 It seems that she is the head of the group that received the research grant.
 Several co-authors help her with the blog.
 External contributors who wish to write on the topic of lists can also become co-authors.
-Articles are not published very often: three or four times a year.
-Would you like to try? 🙂
+You need to write an email to the blog authors.
+Articles are not published frequently: three or four times a year.
+Would you like to make connection and try? 🙂

 Although the project team has published four whole books, won't everything die down if the enthusiasm of this group fades?
 I can't make predictions, but I have a faint optimism that Listology is gaining interest.
-Two well-known universities have published books dedicated to the study of lists.
+A couple of well-known universities have published books dedicated to the study of lists in recent years.

 The first is the Paris 1 Panthéon-Sorbonne University.
 From 2019 to 2023, three books were published under the general title 'The Power of Lists in the Middle Ages' (Le pouvoir des listes au Moyen Âge) [10], [11], [12].